Network Security & Other Google Cloud Platform Concepts Defined

-In previous blog posts, we discussed security around Azure and AWS cloud solutions and now it’s time to look at the third big contestant, Google Cloud Platform (GCP).
-To make things clear, we are going to define some Google Cloud Platform (GCP) concepts and cover Identity and Access Management, Secure Networking and Data Loss Protection.
+In previous blog posts, we discussed network security around Azure and AWS cloud solutions.
+Now it’s time to look at the third big contestant, Google Cloud Platform (GCP).
+To clarify things, we will define some Google Cloud Platform (GCP) concepts and cover identity and access management, network security, and data loss protection.

 Some examples of Google Cloud Platform (GCP) resources are projects, Compute Engine instances, and Cloud Storage buckets.